Policies and Procedures

 - In the event an intern acts contrary to AHN policies, procedures, or standards for professional behavior, AHN’s Human Resources (HR) will notified of the Internship Training Committee’s proposed disciplinary actions and will be consulted regarding whether any additional action must be taken in accordance with HR’s regulations.

-The internship policy statements include formal procedures for evaluation of the interns and evaluation of the supervisors conducted by the interns.
+The internship policy statements include formal procedures for evaluation of the interns.
 In addition to subscribing to the regulations of APPIC, the AGH Psychology Internship is run in accordance with general policies of the Allegheny Health Network regarding equal opportunity and ethical standards of behavior.

 Intern Grievance Process